jacobseiler/software-testing/maintaining_tests.rst

 - Is this code block operating system or architecture-specific (like, having a code block solely for Windows machines, but you are testing on Linux)?
 - Or, analogously, is this code block Python version specific (Python 2 and 3)?

-One way of dealing with some of these issues, is by using a CI (continuous integration) service like Travis CI (https://travis-ci.com).
+One way of dealing with some of these issues, is by using a CI service as introduced before.
-By using a CI service, one can perform all tests using all combinations of operating systems, architectures (sometimes at least) and Python versions.
-If you are going to make your code publicly available (especially if it is going to be written up in a package), it is a really good idea to have at least one CI service active.

 If it is absolutely impossible to cover a code block under normal circumstances, but you are certain that this code block should be included, you can mark it as ''cannot be covered'' by adding ``# pragma: no cover`` to every line that cannot be covered, or to a code branch (like an if-statement).

 **Example:**